Swati17293/Multimodal-AI-Based-Recruitment-FairCVdb/README.md

 ### Cite As
 ```
 @inproceedings{swati_swati17293,
-  author       = {Swati and Arjun Roy and Eirini Ntoutsi},
+  author       = {Swati Swati and Arjun Roy and Eirini Ntoutsi},
   title        = {Exploring Fusion Techniques in Multimodal AI-Based Recruitment: Insights from FairCVdb},
   booktitle    = {Proceedings of the 2nd European Workshop on Algorithmic Fairness (EWAF’24)},
   month        = {July},